ThomasFarineau/pns-si3-s5-dojopoker/README.md

 Student project : Dojo Poker
 =================================

-Redesign in Kotlin of the team project done at the beginning of the 3rd year at Polytech Nice
+Rewriting in Kotlin of my first team project at Polytech Nice

 *Note that I have entirely redone the project alone*